SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 4) Transfer your container to the cluster into your  `/home` and run it

-{% highlight bash %} qrsh -q formation.q
+{% highlight bash %} srun -p short --pty bash -i

 cd /scratch